rishikesh-272/rishikesh-272/README.md

 ### 🧭 Current Focus

 - 🧹 Cleaning and analyzing real-world data
-- 📱 Developing responsive cross-platform apps with Flutter
-- 🛡️ Practicing cybersecurity skills via TryHackMe & labs

 - ✨ Open to collaboration and learning from the community

 ---